-- 27. The Requiring Authority shall implement the Ecology and Landscape and Management Plan (ELMP) dated October 2018, which identifies how the Project will avoid, remedy, mitigate, offset and compensate for potential adverse effects on the ecological, landscape and biodiversity values of the land within the Project Area and its surrounds, including on:
+- 27. The Requiring Authority shall implement the Ecology and Landscape and Management Plan (ELMP), which identifies how the Project will avoid, remedy, mitigate, offset and compensate for potential adverse effects on the ecological, landscape and biodiversity values of the land within the Project Area and its surrounds, including on:

 - (a) vegetation / habitat (including wetlands);

 - (b) herpetofauna (lizards and frogs);

 - (c) bats;

 - (d) avifauna;

 - (e) peripatus;

 - (f) fish, koura and kakahi; and

 - (g) streams.

-- 28. The matters addressed in the ELMP are set out in Schedule 1 to these Conditions in accordance with a series of sub-management plans:
+- 28. The matters to be addressed in the ELMP are set out in Schedule 1 to these Conditions, in accordance with a series of sub-management plans:

 - (a) Landscape and Vegetation Management Plan;

-- (b) Bat Management Plan; - (c) Avifauna Management Plan; - (d) Herpetofauna Management Plan; - (e) Freshwater Management Plan; - (f) Pest Management Plan; - (g) Peripatus Management Plan; and - (h) Biosecurity Management Plan. - 28A. (a) The Requiring Authority shall provide a complete set of Ecological Constraints Maps covering the entire Project Area, as referred to in the ELMP.
-The Ecological Constraints Maps shall show the constraints identified in accordance with the ELMP and may be prepared to reflect the Stage or Staging of Works. - (b) The Ecological Constraints Maps for any Stage (or Stages) of Works shall be submitted to the Planning Lead (or Nominee) for certification in accordance with Conditions 10 or 11 The Ecological Constraints Maps for any Stage (or Stages) of Works shall be submitted to the Planning Lead (or Nominee) for certification in accordance with Conditions 10 or 11. - (c) Should an amendment be required to the ELMP as a consequence of preparing the Ecological Constraints Maps, the amendment shall be submitted to the Planning Lead (or Nominee) in accordance with Conditions 10 or 11. - (d) Once finalised in accordance with this condition, the Ecological Constraints Maps for each Stage (or Stages) of Work shall be inserted into Appendix A of the ELMP. - (e) Works associated with any Stage (or Stages) of the Project shall not commence until the Ecological Constraints Maps have been certified by the Planning Lead (or Nominee) and inserted into the ELMP. - 29.
-The Requiring Authority shall undertake ecological mitigation and biodiversity offset and compensation measures in accordance with the ELMP to address the matters in Schedule 1 and to achieve the following: - (a) Vegetation: - (i) The retention, where possible, of the vegetation with the highest ecological value within the Project area as identified in Figures 4.1 and 4.2 of the ELMP; - (ii) Restoration planting as follows: - (1) At least 6ha of kahikatea swamp forest; and - (2) At least 9ha of mitigation planting using an appropriate mix of plant seedlings. - (3) Planting of 200 saplings of the same species for each significant tree that is felled.
+- (b) Bat Management Plan;

+- (c) Avifauna Management Plan;

+- (d) Herpetofauna Management Plan;

+- (e) Freshwater Management Plan;

+- (f) Pest Management Plan;

+- (g) Peripatus Management Plan; and

+- (h) Biosecurity Management Plan.

+28A. (a) The Requiring Authority shall provide a complete set of Ecological Constraints Maps covering the entire Project Area, as referred to in the ELMP.
+The Ecological Constraints Maps shall show the constraints identified in accordance with the ELMP and may be prepared to reflect the Stage or Staging of Works.

+(b) The Ecological Constraints Maps for any Stage (or Stages) of Works shall be submitted to the Planning Lead (or Nominee) for certification in accordance with Conditions 10 or 11.

+(c) Should an amendment be required to the ELMP as a consequence of preparing the Ecological Constraints Maps, the amendment shall be submitted to the Planning Lead (or Nominee) in accordance with Conditions 10 or 11.

+(d) Once finalised in accordance with this condition, the Ecological Constraints Maps for each Stage (or Stages) of Work shall be inserted into Appendix A of the ELMP.

+(e) Works associated with any Stage (or Stages) of the Project shall not commence until the Ecological Constraints Maps have been certified by the Planning Lead (or Nominee) and inserted into the ELMP.

+29. The Requiring Authority shall undertake ecological mitigation and biodiversity offset and compensation measures in accordance with the ELMP to address the matters in Schedule 1 and to achieve the following:

+(a) Vegetation:

+- (i) The retention, where possible, of the vegetation with the highest ecological value within the Project area as identified in Figures 4.1 and 4.2 of the ELMP; - (ii) Restoration planting as follows:

+(1) At least 6ha of kahikatea swamp forest; and

+(2) At least 9ha of mitigation planting using an appropriate mix of plant seedlings.

+(3) Planting of 200 saplings of the same species for each significant tree that is felled.